 Weapons are represented by latex and foam injection LARP weapons that look realistic.
 Weapons must be of a black, steel or metal color; no high fantasy blades or extremely exotic colored weapons are allowed because those will be reserved for magical game items.
-Any of the current brands such as Eagle Flex, Forgotten Dreams, Epic Armory, and Calimacil are approved.
 Cloth or duct tape covered foam boffers are not allowed but hybrid foam/latex stabbing weapons may be approved.
 Homemade weapons are not allowed unless they follow strict safety guidelines and are approved by the event organizers.
 Check the Last Hope Weapon Construction Guide for more details.